 If members are concerned their employer is not following these guidelines, the NSWNMA can provide assistance to ensure appropriate measures are in place.
 Contact us.

-Employers offering leave assistance for COVID-19
+Some employers offering leave assistance for COVID-19

 Australian Technical Advisory Group on Immunisation (ATAGI) advice on the AstraZeneca